KurtPachinger/vlay/README.md

 # vlay
 Generate a planet from a depth map or random seed.
 RGBA is raycast to fit estimate of: connected, pos/neg.
+Infer feature class, weight, relation, and system connectivity.

 ## texture to terrain